RyanRTJJ/ryan-rtjj.github.io/_posts/2025-11-04-llm-arithmetic.md

 ## 9.5.
 Discovering The Relevance of Fourth PC

-This section is about how I discovered that the third (and fourth) Principle Components were important.
+This section is about how I discovered that the third (and fourth) Principal Components were important.
 Feel free to skip.

-If we were to stick with only the 2D visualization of the MLP Activation circles, we'd see that the circles seem to move **(revolve) around a center point that was outside the circles, without any rotation.** However, the MLP output circles (after applying `W_down` and `b_down`), the circles seem to **have no revolution (they're always in the center), but they now have a rotation.** I didn't understand how a simple affine transformation could achieve that, so I tried to examine `W_down` to see if I could construct a simplified version of it and see what it was doing.
+If we were to stick with only the 2D visualization of the MLP Activation circles, we'd see that the circles seem to move **(revolve) around a center point that was outside the circles, without any rotation.** However, the MLP output circles (after applying `W_down` and `b_down`) seem to **have no revolution (they're always in the center), but they now have a rotation.** I didn't understand how a simple affine transformation could achieve that, so I tried to examine `W_down` to see if I could construct a simplified version of it and see what it was doing.

 I first took a look at the singular values of `W_down`: